Arthritis in Dogs

 Is your dog having a hard time getting around?

 According to the Merriam-Webster dictionary, the definition of arthritis is “the inflammation of joints.”
 Arthritis can be caused by a wide variety of conditions, such as infection (especially from a tick-borne disease), immune-mediated disease, trauma, and metabolic issues.
-The most common form of arthritis in dogs, however, is due to degenerative changes caused by age or overuse.
+The most common form of arthritis in dogs, however, is due to degenerative changes caused by developmental problems, age or overuse.

 While all dogs regardless of age or breed can be affected by arthritis, certain factors increase a dog’s risk.
 Poor conformation, for example, can make a dog much more likely to develop arthritis.
 Large breeds, such as Labrador retrievers, golden retrievers, and German shepherds, are more prone to arthritis, and obese dogs are more likely to develop it than are their fit counterparts.
 Additionally, older dogs are prone to arthritis because of the years of wear and tear on their joints.